chinonso810/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 5.Wrote a program that prints numbers from 0 to 99.
 Numbers were separated by , then followed by a newline.

+6.Wrote a  program that prints all possible different combinations of two digits.